Conducting University Youth Programs: Minimum Operational Requirements

 - Exception: a minor may be housed in the same room as the minor's parent/guardian.

-- Vendors contracted for services provided for youth programs must meet the vendor requirements outlined in Section 75 of the University's Manual Business Procedures.[10]
+- Vendors contracted for services provided for youth programs must meet the vendor requirements outlined in Section 75 of the University's Manual of Business Procedures.[10]

-C. Annual Staff Training.
 Units are expected to provide annual training to program staff and volunteers that addresses the following topics:

 - Program responsibilities and expectations